ClaudiaCalero/ClaudiaCalero/README.md

 Every step of this journey has been meaningful, and I am proud of the progress I’ve made.

-### Things that I'm currently working on:

-- I've been improving my knowledge of JavaScript and JAVA using frameworks like React and Spring Boot
-- Object-oriented programming with TDD, following SOLID principles and clean code good practices
-- Microservice Architecture
-- Practicing my problem-solving abilities on Hackerrank website
-- Building my own projects and my portfolio website
-- Assisting to online master classes or courses to improve my knowledge on programming basis
-- Researching for information to stay up to date
-- Sharing with old team members my projects and asking how to improve them

 ### Languages

 ![JavaScript](https://img.shields.io/badge/-JavaScript-000000?style=flat&logo=javascript) ![Java](https://img.shields.io/badge/-Java-000000?style=flat&logo=java) ![PHP](https://img.shields.io/badge/-PHP-000000?style=flat&logo=php)